dpxrk/_pactwise/PACTWISE.md

-# PACTWISE - Enterprise Contract & Vendor Management Platform
+# PACTWISE - AI-Powered Contract Management SaaS Platform

-> **AI-Powered Contract Intelligence for Modern Enterprises**
+> **Enterprise Contract Intelligence as a Service**

 ## 🎯 Executive Summary

-**PactWise** is a comprehensive enterprise-grade contract and vendor management platform that transforms how organizations handle their contractual relationships.
-By combining traditional document repository functionality with advanced AI-powered insights, real-time collaboration, and automated workflows, PactWise addresses the critical challenges faced by legal, procurement, and operations teams in today's fast-paced business environment.
+**PactWise** is a comprehensive Software-as-a-Service (SaaS) platform that delivers enterprise-grade contract and vendor management capabilities through the cloud.
+Designed for organizations of all sizes, PactWise transforms how businesses handle their contractual relationships by combining traditional document repository functionality with advanced AI-powered insights, real-time collaboration, and automated workflows delivered through a scalable, multi-tenant architecture.

 ### The Problem We Solve